selwynpolit/d9book/book/state.md

 ![Serialized array in database](/images/serialized_array.png)

-Also see this article showing how to save values from a form and then later retrieve and process them in a controller.
+Also, see this article showing how to save values from a form and then later retrieve and process them in a controller.
 Saving temporarily values of a form with Private Tempstore in Drupal 8 by Karim Boudjema Mar 2019 <http://karimboudjema.com/en/drupal/20190315/saving-temporary-values-form-private-tempstore-drupal-8>

 ### SharedTempStore